toastori/advent-of-code-2024/notes/day7.md

 \
 It shows that, the big O is not that important for performance. (x\
 \

+* Times are measured with hyperfine on a R7-7700X\
 \

-* Times are measured with hyperfine on a R7-7700X
+## Update [2024-12-18]

+Switched to recussion style function (with ArrayList as command queue)\
+The performance further improved to 11.8ms...12.7ms as of now